BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit the Great Barrier Reef for clear water and minimal stingers?
+When's the absolute best time to visit the Great Barrier Reef to avoid crowds and still get great weather?

-Beyond the popular spots like Cairns and Port Douglas, are there any less crowded reef access points you'd recommend?
+Beyond the popular islands like Hamilton or Cairns, are there any less-crowded reef access points you'd recommend?

-Are there any local etiquette tips I should be aware of when visiting islands or interacting with tour operators?
+Are there any local etiquette tips I should be aware of when interacting with the reef or local communities?

 What is the cheapest month to visit Great Barrier Reef, Australia?